 When a Secretary of State deprives someone of their liberty, there must be a clear avenue for the person deprived to seek independent review of the legality and necessity of that detention.
 That avenue must be accessible and capable of providing a swift remedy where mistakes have been made.
-This briefing explains how the Illegal Migration Bill, with a particular focus on Clauses 10-12, closes routes for effectively challenging unlawful and unnecessary detention in the first 28 days.
-It clarifies why the writ of habeas corpus is an insufficient alternative to First-tier Tribunal bail and judicial review despite the Government's suggestions to the contrary.
-The briefing also explains how Clause 11 will limit the scope of judicial review of detention for all those detained under immigration powers.
+This briefing explains how the Illegal Migration Bill, particularly if passed without the amendments introduced by Lord Carlile in the House of Lords, would severely limit routes for effectively challenging unlawful and unnecessary detention in the first 28 days and beyond.
+It clarifies why the writ of habeas corpus is an insufficient alternative to judicial review despite the Government's suggestions to the contrary.
+The briefing also explains how, without amendment, Clause 12 would limit the scope of judicial review of detention for all those detained under immigration powers.

-Clause 10 gives the Home Secretary an unnecessary new power to detain people, abrogating existing protections in place for those at greater risk of harm in detention, including children, pregnant women and families.
+Clause 11 (Powers of detention) gives the Home Secretary an unnecessary new power to detain people.
+In its original draft, it sought to abrogate existing protections in place for those at greater risk of harm in detention, including children, pregnant women and families.2 The House of Lords has amended Clause 11 to reinstate the status quo and strict time-limits for the detention of children and pregnant women.

-Clause 11 seeks to constrain the current ability of the courts to consider whether the length of detention is "reasonable" through reference to the common law Hardial Singh principles.
-Instead, it seeks to give the Home Secretary the power to decide if a period of detention is reasonably necessary in her "opinion", and goes further by excluding consideration of anything that prevents the purpose of detention - i.e. examination or removal - being carried out.
-This clause additionally creates statutory powers to detain where the Home Secretary considers that removal is no longer possible within a reasonable period of time 'for such further period as, in the opinion of the Secretary of State, is reasonably necessary to enable such arrangements to be made for the person's release as the Secretary of State considers appropriate'.
-This significantly widens the powers of the Home Secretary and applies to all those detained in immigration detention, not just those detained pursuant to the provisions of the Illegal Migration Bill.
+Clause 12 (Period for which persons may be detained) as it was presented to the House of Lords sought to constrain the current ability of the courts to consider whether the length of detention is "reasonable" through reference to the common law Hardial Singh principles.
+Instead, it sought to give the Home Secretary the power to decide if a period of detention is reasonably necessary in her "opinion", and went further by excluding consideration of anything that prevents removal from being carried out.
+This clause additionally proposed statutory powers to detain where the Home Secretary considers that removal is no longer possible within a reasonable period of time 'for such further period as, in the opinion of the Secretary of State, is reasonably necessary to enable such arrangements to be made for the person's release as the Secretary of State considers appropriate'.
+This would significantly widen the powers of the Home Secretary and apply to all those detained in immigration detention, not just those detained pursuant to the provisions of the Illegal Migration Bill.
+Clause 12(7), through amendments tabled by Lord Carlile, would retain the courts as the authority, through reference to the Hardial Singh principles, on whether or not a period of detention is "reasonable".4

-&lt;sup>1 HL Deb, 7 June 2023, Vol 830, Col 1508.
+1 HL Deb, 7 June 2023, Vol 830, Col 1508.

-&lt;sup>2 The power to detain those who may be subject to removal already exists and clause 10 is therefore unnecessary and serves only to remove existing protections from unaccompanied minors, pregnant women and families.
+2 The power to detain those who may be subject to removal already exists and Clause 11 as introduced was therefore unnecessary and served only to remove existing protections from unaccompanied minors, pregnant women and families.